← Back to all posts

 The rest of the party can be casual.
 The point is that you walk away with a handful of stunning images that capture who your family is at this exact moment in time.

-Here is where most first birthday party planning falls apart.
-You pick the theme, plan the food, order the decorations.
-And then you send a group text that gets buried under 47 other messages, or you create a Facebook event that half your guests never see.
+Here is where a lot of first birthday party planning falls apart.
+You nail the theme, plan the food, order the decorations, and then you fire off a group text that gets buried under 47 other messages, or you create a Facebook event half your guests never see.

-The design part is genuinely fun.
-Lemonvite has a custom design engine where you describe what you want in plain words and get a completely unique invitation.
-Not a template.
-Not something 400 other parents are also using this weekend.
-I described our daughter's party vibe and got back something that felt like it was made by a designer friend, not pulled from a library.
+The design part is genuinely fun, too.
+Lemonvite has a custom design engine where you describe what you want in plain words and get back something unique instead of a template 400 other parents are also using this weekend.
+I typed in our daughter's party vibe and got something that looked like a designer friend made it for us.

-All of that for a flat $5.
-For one event.
-No subscription, no per-guest fees.
+All of that ran a flat $5 for the one event, with no subscription and no per-guest fees.

-Your baby will have dozens of birthdays ahead of them.
-This one is yours.
+Your baby has dozens of birthdays ahead of them, and this is the one that is really yours.
 Make it count.

 Create your first birthday invitation on Lemonvite and send it in minutes.
 One year down.
 You have earned this party.